crspeller/compass/README.md

 # Compass

-An experimental project to recreate the [Mattermost Compass Design System](https://compass.mattermost.com/) components using AI-assisted development.
+An experimental project to create the [Mattermost Compass Design System](https://compass.mattermost.com/) components using AI-assisted development.

 ## Overview